open-traffic-generator/ixia-c/docs/hello-snappi.md

     f.rate.pps = 1000
 ```

-Optionally, flow duration and rate could be configured like so:
+Optionally, the flow duration and rate can be configured as follows:

 ```python
 # send packets for 5 seconds and stop (we could also specify duration in terms